sergiofgonzalez/spark-java-examples/chapter03-writing-spark-apps/005-spark-basics-cluster-ready/README.md

 + writing the results on `/tmp/out`

 **NOTE**
-The execution will fail if `/tmp/out` already exists.
+The execution will no longer fail if `/tmp/out` already exists, as `SaveMode.Overwrite` is used.